 |

 Our Pantanal Photography Safari will start and end in Cuiabá, Brazil.
 We’ll journey from there into the Pantanal where our beginning and ending Pantanal lodging will be based in small nature-focused lodges.
 One of those lodges will take us on boat outings which will give us great photographic opportunities.

-Our primary focus, though, will be to make our way to a floating hotel (a stationary deluxe houseboat) where we’ll set up camp for our jaguar “hunts”.
-Daily boat outings, broken by lunch back at the hotel, will feature multiple small craft, where each photographer has a row to herself!
+For our jaguar quests (from small boats) we will make our way to a floating hotel (a stationary deluxe houseboat).
+Daily boat outings, broken by lunch back at the hotel, will feature multiple small craft, where our photographers will be spread out so everyone has a good angle!
 It will be up to our very talented guide to chart a course that will maximize opportunities to photograph jaguars, while also giving us great windows to photograph otters, capybara, and a wealth of birds. |

+|